Ballaban Badera: Early life

 Ballaban Badera was born in Badera, a village in the Mat area, Albania as a Catholic with the name Michael, the son of Mark and Helena.
 Conscripted through the Devshirme system, he rose to the rank of Pasha in the Ottoman Army under Sultan Mehmed II.

 Ballaban's father, Mark, had served in the army of the Wallachian Prince Mircea I, fighting against the Ottoman Turks.
-Michael, the son of Mark and Helena, was kidnapped during the Ottoman Turkish raids and renamed Ballaban.
+Michael was kidnapped during the Ottoman Turkish raids and renamed Ballaban.
 His mother, Helena, was killed during the Turkish raids.
 Mark, his father, and Constantine, his brother, escaped and survived the raids.
 Michael was raised as a Janissary and named Ballaban Badera, or Ballaban Pasha; he was a product of the Devshirme system, as all Janissaries were.
 Ballaban was one of the best generals of the Ottoman Army under Sultan Mehmed II.
 Gjergj Kastrioti (Skanderbeg), whom Ballaban Badera would encounter in battlefields frequently, was raised as a Janissary as well, under the same Devshirme system as Ballaban.